byu-osl/city-issue-server/Notes.md

 - 2.2 MB of JS?!
 - too many pins make it hard to see.
 Opacity?
 - admin icons: differentiate between open/closed issues
+- perf with 100k requests
+- how to notify of success when an action is done?
+- Do they need time of day on updates?

 # Changed since last time
 - request form